Information about Pony Camps and Riding Lessons is available in the 2021 Summer Program Guide.

 The Village Club offers boarding for its members' horses.
 In addition, the Village Club owns several school horses which are available for members to rent during lessons.
 The stable has 27 box stalls with attached runs.

-Our outdoor riding arena is usable throughout the year.
+Our outdoor riding arena is usable throughout the year, weather permitting.
 The Highline Canal trail system is easily accessible from the Club property and provides miles of beautiful trails for riding.

 Members who keep their horses at different facilities, may bring their horses to the club to use the facilities, take riding lessons, or join other members for recreational riding.